- 1 tbsp sunflower oil

 The carrot, with its distinctive bright orange colour, is one of the most versatile root…

-- 6 medium potato, cut into big chunks
+- 6 medium potatoes, cut into big chunks

 The world's favourite root vegetable, the potato comes in innumerable varieties.
 A member of…